Polish Diabetes Association

 - integrating diabetics regionally, as well as nationally, so that they may create peer groups, give and receive psychological help from one another, and support one another.

-Polish Diabetes Association has nearly 400 circles in the entire country, from big cities to small villages, in order for our help to reach as many patients as possible.
-We estimate that about 120 000 people per year benefit from our activities, out of which about 80 000 are formally members.
-The leaders of the particular circles, as well as other activists, are volunteers.
-However, there is a professional secretariat and bookkeeping at the organization headquarters.
+Polish Diabetes Association has around 350 regional branches in the entire country, from big cities to small villages, in order for our help to reach as many patients as possible.
+We estimate that about 120 000 people per year benefit from our activities, out of which about 60 000 are formally members.
+The leaders of the particular regional branches, as well as other activists, are volunteers.
+However, there is a professional president, secretariat and bookkeeping at the organization headquarters.

-The headquarters of the Polish Diabetes Association were situated in Bydgoszcz, central Poland, until February 29, 2016.
+The headquarters of the Polish Diabetes Association were situated in Bydgoszcz, central Poland, from the beginning of our existence until 2016.
 Now the president resides in Warsaw.